kartoza/sawps/docs/src/user/reminders/instructions.md

 *   __1. Delete Confirmation Title__: Title pointing to what the modal is.
 *   __2. Delete Button__: when clicked deletes the reminder.

+## 7 Rows per page
+The user is able to choose the number of reminders they prefer to see on a page.
+The minimum is 5.
+## 8 Pagination Link
+The user is able to see the current page they're own.
+They are also able to navigate to previous and next pages using the nav links.